 Other product lines within the Business Products group include the Company's DataTime®, DataTracTM, DataMasterTM and InfoNetTM displays.
 The DataTime® product line is comprised of digit based characters and is used primarily for displaying information such as time and temperature.
 The DataMasterTM product line is also comprised of digit based characters and is used primarily for lottery and parking displays.
-The DataTracTM product lines consist of indoor LED displays comprised of discrete characters.
-Each character is spaced horizontally and vertically from the adjacent character.
-This provides the least expensive display per character for display of text messages only.
+The DataTracTM product lines consist of indoor LED displays comprised of display of text messages only.
 DAKTicker® displays are used primarily in financial institutions for ticker displays and other financial information.
-The InfoNetTM product line includes line-oriented displays for indoor use that are available as single or multiline units.
-All DataMasterTM, DataTracTM, DAKTicker ® and InfoNetTM products have a controller in the display that is capable of receiving a downloaded display program and then operating independently to display that program until a new program is downloaded to it.
+The InfoNetTM product line includes line-oriented displays for indoor use that are available as single or multi-line units.
+All DataMasterTM, DataTracTM, DAKTicker® and InfoNetTM products have a controller in the display that is capable of receiving a downloaded display program and then operating independently to display that program until a new program is downloaded to it.